Transparent supply chains in e-commerce: Distributed order management with neuland

 ADVANTAGES AT A GLANCE

-complete decoupling of store and warehouse
+decoupling of store and warehouse

-less complexity
+less process complexity

-More transparency throughout the entire supply chain
+More transparency across the entire supply chain

 Optimization through intelligent data analysis